Index ¦ Archives ¦ Atom ¦ RSS

 reboot

-Once dnf configuration file is customized, service and timer are disabled, I clean the old cache and rebuild it.
-This time the commands are run as normal user, Fedora keeps two differents cache: one for the normal user and other for the root user:
+After customizing the dnf configuration file and disabling the service and timer, I cleaned the old cache and rebuilt it.
+Fedora maintains two separate caches: one for the normal user and another for the root user.

-This will rebuild packages metadata cache for my normal user:
+To rebuild the cache for my normal user:

 dnf clean all